Classification of affine vortices: From holomorphic maps to vortices

-By the Sobolev embedding theorem, any weakly extendable $(A,u)$ resp. $g$ is continuous and so $u(\infty)$ resp. $g(\infty)$ is well-defined.
-The following is the analytic version of the main result of the paper.

-\begin{theorem} Suppose $X$ is K\"ahler manifold with Hamiltonian action of a compact Lie group $K$, which is either compact or equivariantly convex at infinity with a proper moment map.
-Let $G$ be the complexification of $K$, and suppose $G$ acts locally freely on $X^{\ss}$.
+\begin{theorem} Suppose $X$ is a K\"ahler manifold with Hamiltonian action of a compact Lie group $K$, and $X$ is either compact or equivariantly convex at infinity with a proper moment map.
+Let $G$ be the complexification of $K$, and suppose $G$ action on $X^{\ss}$ has finite stabilizers.
 Let $n$ be an integer such that for any $x \in X^{\ss}$, $|G_x|$ divides $n$.
-Fix $2<p<2(1+\frac 1 n)$.

-Let $(A,u)$ be a gauged holomorphic map from $\C$ to $X$ that extends to a map over some principal bundle $P \to \P(1,\fix)$, and suppose $u(\infty) \in X^{\ss}$.
-There is a weakly extendable complex gauge transformation $g \in \G(P)_{\on{we}}$ such that $g(A,u)$ is a smooth finite energy symplectic vortex, which is unique up to left multiplication by a unitary gauge transformation.
+Fix $2<p<2(1+\frac 1 n)$. \begin{enumerate} \item Let $(A,u)$ be a gauged holomorphic map from a principal bundle $P \to \P(1,\fix)$ that satisfies $u(\infty) \in X^{\ss}$.
+There is a $p$-bounded complex gauge transformation $g \in \G(P)_{\on{bd}}$ such that $g(A,u)|_\C$ is a smooth finite energy symplectic vortex with bounded image.
+Furthermore, $g$ is unique up to left multiplication by a $p$-bounded unitary gauge transformation.

-Conversely, given any finite energy symplectic vortex, there is a $K$-bundle $P \to \P(1,n)$ so that $(A,u)$ extends to a weak gauged holomorphic map on $P$.
-There is a weakly extendable complex gauge transformation $g \in \G(P)$ so that $g(A,u)$ is smooth over $\P(1,n)$.
-The gauged holomorphic map $g(A,u)$ is unique up to complex gauge transformations in $\G(P)$. \end{theorem}
+\item Conversely, given any finite energy symplectic vortex with bounded image, there is a unique (up to isomorphism) $K$-bundle $P \to \P(1,n)$ so that $(A,u)$ extends to a $p$-bounded gauged holomorphic map on $P$.
+There is a $p$-bounded complex gauge transformation $g \in \G(P)_{\on{bd}}$ so that $g(A,u)$ is smooth over $\P(1,n)$.
+The gauged holomorphic map $g(A,u)$ is unique up to complex gauge transformations in $\G(P)$. \end{enumerate} \end{theorem} \begin{remark}{\rm (Relating the statements of Theorem \ref{thm:premain} and Theorem \ref{thm:main})} With our new notations, the statement of Theorem \ref{thm:premain} can be completed as follows.
+The section $\sig:\P(1,n) \to P_\C/K$ is smooth on $\C \subset \P(1,n)$ and in $W^{1,p}$ in a neighborhood of $\infty$.